codejovz/badges-codejovz/README.md

 - [gemini](https://gemini.google.com/app?hl=es-ES) for generating the logo.
 - [11zon](https://bigimage.11zon.com/es/crop-circle-image/convert-square-image-to-circle.php) for converting the logo to round.
 - [convertio.co](https://convertio.co/download/d3bb8be23c34d62b07e1f19b59665d523a7076/) for converting the logo to SVG.
+- [chatgpt.com/](https://chatgpt.com/) for generating images about svgs and markdown.

 <details>